Updated: Jun 9

 In terms of the day itself, as expected, it was a wetsuit free swim (personally I was happy, the lake was like bathwater and I didn't want to start the bike already dehydrated).
 Many didn't seem to have factored in how the lack of wetsuit would affect their swim time and (despite being a slow swimmer) I spent most of my time trying to overtake, great for drafting, less good as they break into breaststroke and kick you in your side.

-For the first few hours of the bike the conditions were great, if fairly hot (but I'd been doing plenty of my heat acclimatisation training and could feel that making a real difference).
+For the first few hours of the bike the conditions were great, if fairly hot (I'd been doing plenty of my heat acclimatisation training and could feel that making a real difference).
 But as I got the top of the final hill it began to change quite suddenly, there was a massive downpour, starting as rain which quickly turned the road into a rushing river, and then turned into hail stones so large some people had bruises the next day.
 The wind whipped around us, bringing down a tree just in front of me on a steep downhill, and visibility was down to a few metres.
 Down in town the wind was so strong they shut down the event village until it passed.

 By the last few km on the bike I was shaking so much with cold I thought I'd actually shake myself off the bike and I was dying to put some power in, but we were down to a single file track crawling down next to the road, so I stayed in line and tried to think warming thoughts.

-I decided now was not the time to make my points on the importance of gender neutrality in such terms, and instead had a mini emotional breakdown (based on the exertions of the day rather than lack of gender equality), followed quickly by a pint (turned out it was alcohol free, either way it hit the spot!), long sit down, and then found my friends.
+I decided now was not the time to make my points on the importance of gender neutrality, and instead had a mini emotional breakdown (based on the exertions of the day rather than lack of gender equality), followed quickly by a pint (turned out it was alcohol free, either way it hit the spot!), long sit down, and then found my friends.
 After a shower (where amusingly everyone was still covered in mud from the swim) and a very welcome massage and pizza, I went back out to the stadium to dance (well shuffle) to dodgy music and cheer in the rest.
 What a day, what a race (including meeting my goals of sub 4 hour run and 5th in Age Group), what a support team, and what a well deserved sleep that night!

 For someone coming from the UK, with bikes etc, IM Austria is not the easiest place to get to.
 Here’s a summary of our plans to save me having to tell people each time!